J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 - Here, one gets Laplace's equation:
 $$\nabla^2V=0$$
 - [[Poisson and Laplace's equations|How to solve the damn things]]
+	- In many cases, due to the _uniqueness theorem_, one can simply _recreate the boundary conditions_, usually with an _image charge_
+	- Grounded flat plane: Opposite charge, in a "mirror" position
+	- Grounded sphere in a _uniform field_: Dipole in the centre

 ## Capacitance
 - Consider two conducting surfaces with potential difference $V$, holding opposite amounts of charge $Q$, the capacitance $C$ is: